Kondo breakdown induced by non-Hermitian complex hybridization: Non-Hermitian slave-boson mean-field theory

 where the upper (lower) sign is for the retarded (advanced) Green function.
 Here, we have defined four important physical quantities.
 The first one is the real part of the renormalized impurity level $E_d^\prime\equiv E_d+\mathrm{Re}\tilde\lambda$, and the second one is the imaginary part of the renormalized impurity level $-\mathrm{Im}\tilde\lambda$ (whose sign is reversed for later convenience).
 The latter can be regarded as effective single-body dissipation, since the imaginary part of the impurity level arises in the effective Hamiltonian derived from the Lindblad equation with one-body loss \cite{Yamamoto24}.
 The rest two quantities are the renormalized resonance widths $\Delta_b^\mathrm{Re}\mp\mathrm{Im}\tilde\lambda$ and the renormalized peak position $E_d^\prime\pm\Delta_b^\mathrm{Im}$ of the NH impurity Green function with $\Delta_b^\mathrm{Re}\equiv\mathrm{Re}\Delta_b$ and $\Delta_b^\mathrm{Im}\equiv\mathrm{Im}\Delta_b$, where $\Delta_b\equiv b_0^2 \tilde\Delta$ is the renormalized complex hybridization.
+Here, we note that $b_0$ is defined via the U(1) transformation of the SB field $b$ as shown in Appendix \ref{App_SB}.
 These parameters are determined from the following self-consistent equations (SCEs) for the effective ground state (see Appendix \ref{App_SB} for details):

+where the cutoff $D$ is introduced to ensure the convergence.
 Below, we analyze a crossover from the Kondo regime to the valence fluctuation regime by solving Eq.~\eqref{eq_self} with changing the impurity level $E_d$.
+Here, we note that all mean-field variables are completely determined from Eq.~\eqref{eq_self} .